 The Problem of Lost Connections – VPNCheck

 Unfortunately, VPN connections aren’t perfect – even a premium service like BTGuard.
 When they’re connected you’re well and truly anonymized – but when the connections fail as they sometimes do, any active torrent connections will be restablished under your actual IP, thereby exposing you.
 To solve this problem, we’re going to set up a utility called VPNCheck.
 Again, this is a premium piece of software that I’ve chosen to highlight because it works, and it works well; it’s able to work over OpenVPN, which some other free VPN monitoring apps can’t; and it fixes the DNS leakage issue, whereby your ISP can be exposed because you slip back to using their DNS servers.
 A full licence costs $25, but there is a 14 day trial period.
-Download the free trial directly from this URL, and purchase a full lience key from their site.
+Download the free trial directly from this URL [Broken Link Removed], and purchase a full lience key from their site.

 Install and Setup